 I don’t see her soul emerging from the pyre.
 I don’t feel her hand on mine anymore.
 I don’t smell the warm breath close to my neck.
 I don’t hear her random ‘I love you’ declarations.

 And the fact of the matter is- I never would.

 She robbed me of everything that I had known about her and left me with this chasm, I fear, that would never fill.

-The menfolk waited briefly by the pyre waiting for the apt time to drift away.
+The menfolk lingered briefly by the pyre- waiting for the apt time to drift away.
 What was the apt time, I wondered?
-My heart is still holding on.
-Reaching out to her beyond the flames, grabbing on the last shreds of her body, hoping that she would return to fulfil the promises she’d made with me.
+My heart is still holding on as if grabbing onto the last shreds of her body through the flames, hoping that she would return to fulfil the promises she’d made with me.

 I felt a release, regardless.